Toyota ZZ engine: Model code breakdown

 Toyota engine names are interpreted as follows.
 The leading number denotes the generation, and the next one or two letters, specify the engine family.
 The remaining letters, following a hyphen, describe the engine's major features.
 For example, the 2ZZ-GE can be decoded as being the second generation of the ZZ engine series and features a performance-oriented cylinder head with widely angled valves (G) and electronic fuel injection (E).

 For more information on Toyota's engine naming conventions, see list of Toyota engines.

 1ZZ

 1ZZ-FE

 The 1ZZ-FE is a 1794 cc version.
 Bore x stroke of 79x91.5 mm.
 Compression ratio is 10.0:1.
 It uses MPFI, has VVT-i (1998-99 1ZZ engines don't have VVT-i), and features fracture-split forged powder metal connecting rods, one-piece cast camshafts, and either a cast aluminum intake manifold or a molded plastic intake manifold.

-The 1ZZ-FE was manufactured at both the Toyota Motor Manufacturing West Virginia plant in the United States and at the Shimoyama plant in Japan.
+Two distinct versions of the 1ZZ-FE were manufactured, one at both the Toyota Motor Manufacturing West Virginia plant in the United States and the Toyota Motor Manufacturing Canada plant in Canada and the other at the Shimoyama plant in Japan.